GCFF TEAM + BOARD

 Andrea Lewis | Chair

 Andrea is the Festival Director of the Somerset Celebration of Literature and has over 20 years’ experience in the events industry both within Australia and overseas.
-Andrea is co-chair of the Tugun Community Bank and is a panel assessor with the Regional Arts Development Fund (RADF).
-As a Gold Coast native, with a passion for culture and arts, Andrea joins the Board in 2017 and is excited by the potential growth opportunities for the film industry on the Gold Coast.
+Andrea is a panel assessor with the Regional Arts Development Fund (RADF).
+As a Gold Coast native, with a passion for culture and arts, Andrea joined the Board in 2017 and is excited by the potential growth opportunities for the film industry on the Gold Coast.

 Sue-Anne Chapman | Deputy Chair